-Thus I think it clearly appears, that the suppression of the Illuminati in Bavaria and of the Union of Brandenburgh, were insufficient for removing the evils which they had introduced.
-The Elector of Bavaria was obliged to issue another proclamation in November 1790, warning his subjects of their repeated machinations, and particularly enjoining the Magistrates to observe carefully the assemblies in the Reading Societies, which were multiplying in his States.
+Thus I think it clearly appears, that the suppression of the Illuminati in Bavaria and of the Union in Brandenburgh, were insufficient for removing the evils which they had introduced.
+The Elector of Bavaria was obliged to issue another proclamation in November 1790, warning his subjects of their repeated machinations, and particularly enjoining the magistrates to observe carefully the assemblies in the Reading Societies, which were multiplying in his States.
 A similar proclamation was made and repeated by the Regency of Hanover, and it was on this occasion that Mauvillon impudently avowed the most anarchical opinions.-But Weishaupt and his agents were still busy and successful.
 The habit of plotting had formed itself into a regular system.
-Societies now acted every where in secret, in correspondence with similar societies in distant places.
+Societies now acted every where in secret, in correspondence with similar societies in other places.
 And thus a mode of co-operation was furnished to the discontented, the restless, and the unprincipled in all places, without even the trouble of formal initiations, and without any external appearances by which the existence and occupations of the members could be distinguished.
-The Hydra's teeth were already sown, and each grew up, independent of the rest, and soon sent out its own offsets.-In all places where such secret practices were going on, there did not fail to appear some individuals of more than common zeal and activity, who took the lead, each in his own circle.
+The hydra's teeth were already sown, and each grew up, independent of the rest, and soon sent out its own offsets.-In all places where such secret practices were going on, there did not fail to appear some individuals of more than common zeal and activity, who took the lead, each in his own circle.
+This gave a consistency and unity to the operations of the rest, and they, encouraged by this co-operation, could now attempt things which they would not otherwise have ventured on.
+It is not till this state of things obtains, that this influence becomes sensible to the public.
+Philo, in his public declaration, unwarily lets this appear.
+Speaking of the numerous little societies in which their principles were cultivated, he says, "we thus begin to be formidable."
+It may now alarm-but it is now too late.
+The same germ is now sprouting in another place.